cyrilgdn/terraform-provider-postgresql/website/docs/index.html.markdown

   connection pooler in front of PostgreSQL.
 Only enable this if you do not drop databases that the provider connects to, or if you run PostgreSQL `>= 13` where `DROP DATABASE ...
 WITH (FORCE)` is supported.
-* `max_total_connections` - (Optional) Cap on the total number of physical PostgreSQL connections held across all per-database pools belonging to this provider configuration.
-Multiple `provider "postgresql"` blocks (aliases) each get their own independent cap.
+* `max_concurrent_databases` - (Optional) Maximum number of distinct
+  databases that may be actively worked on at the same time within a single Terraform process.
 Defaults to `0` (disabled).
-Only applies when `scheme` is `postgres`; for `gcppostgres`/`awspostgres` this setting is ignored.
+Set to `1` to serialize per-database operations globally; goroutines targeting the active database may still proceed in parallel up to `max_connections`.
+The upper bound on physical connections is `max_concurrent_databases * max_connections`.
 See the section
   [Connection pooling with PgBouncer](#connection-pooling-with-pgbouncer) for when and how to use this.
+This is an in-process limit only — it does not coordinate across separate Terraform invocations.
-* `conn_max_idle_time` - (Optional) Maximum time a connection may sit idle in the pool before it is closed, in seconds. `0` means unlimited; `-1` (default) auto-defaults to `30` when either `max_total_connections` or `max_idle_connections` is set, so idle connections release their slot/pool position periodically and don't become stale behind PgBouncer.
+* `conn_max_idle_time` - (Optional) Maximum time a connection may sit idle in the pool before it is closed, in seconds. `0` means unlimited; `-1` (default) auto-defaults to `30` when `max_idle_connections` is set, so idle connections don't go stale behind PgBouncer.
 * `max_retries` - (Optional) Maximum number of times to retry starting a transaction on transient connection errors (`connection reset by peer`, broken pipe, `driver.ErrBadConn`, PgBouncer `admin_shutdown`, etc.).